pyoomph/pyoomph/docs/source/tutorial/temporal/nonlinho.rst

 	\partial_t^2 y-\mu\left(1-y^2\right)\partial_t y+y=0\,.

 Here, the parameter :math:`\mu` controls the nonlinearity.
-Is is obvious that a positive value of :math:`\mu` will damp the oscillation whenever :math:`y^2>1` and enhance the amplitude whenever :math:`y^2<1`.
+It is obvious that a positive value of :math:`\mu` will damp the oscillation whenever :math:`y^2>1` and enhance the amplitude whenever :math:`y^2<1`.
 The straightforward way of implementing this equation would be again to write an equation class:

 .. code:: python